topbitdu/unidom-certificate/ROADMAP.md

 1. Improved the Certificating model to include the Model Extension concern

 ## v0.3
+1. Improved the Certificating model to add ::certificate method
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.7
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.7